 The RCCC Charitable Trust works in partnership with The Royal Caledonian Curling Club to develop its multiple curling disability pathways.
-The disability programmes are funded by the RCCC Charitable Trust and delivered using expert Development Managers of The Royal Caledonian Curling.
-The RCCC Charitable Trust works to support the advancement of public participation in sport to enable more people to further enhance their active lifestyles.
+The disability programmes are funded by the Scottish Curling Trust and delivered using expert Development Managers of The Royal Caledonian Curling Club.
+The Scottish Curling Trust works to support the advancement of public participation in sport to enable more people to further enhance their active lifestyles.

 Initially disability programmes were targeted at Wheelchair Users but we are now introducing programmes and pathways for people with a Visual or Hearing Impairment.

 The success of Wheelchair Curling, from inception to Paralympics in less than a decade, highlights what can be achieved in a short period of time.
 Already in Scotland we have 10 Wheelchair Curling Clubs affiliated to The Royal Caledonian Curling Club and have had numerous successes on the International stage including World Gold Medals and Paralympic Silver.